Dherse/codly/codly.typ

   __codly-range.update((start, end))
 }

-// Disables codly.
+/// Disables codly.
 #let disable-codly() = {
   __codly-enabled.update(false)
 }

-// Configures codly.
+/// Configures codly.
+/// - languages (dict):  The list of languages, allows setting a display name and an icon,
+///              it should be a dict of the form:\
+///              `<language-name>: (name: <display-name>, icon: <icon-content>, color: <color>)`\
+///              also allowing for alises of the form where `<language-name2>` is a key in the dictionary:\
+///              `<language-name1>: <language-name2>`
+/// - display-name (bool): Whether to display the language name.
+/// - display-icon (bool): Whether to display the language icon.
+/// - default-color (color, gradient, pattern): The default color for a language not in the list.
+///                  Only used if `display-icon` or `display-name` is `true`.
+/// - radius (length): Radius of a code block.
+/// - padding (length): Padding of a code block.
+/// - fill (color, gradient, pattern): Fill color of lines.
+///         If zebra color is enabled, this is just for odd lines.
+/// - zebra-color (none, color, gradient, pattern): The zebra color to use or `none` to disable
+/// - stroke-width (length): The stroke width to use to surround the code block.
+///                 Set to `none` to disable strokes.
+/// - stroke-color (color, gradient, pattern): The stroke color to use to surround the code block.
+/// - enable-numbers (bool): Whether to enable line numbers.
+/// - numbers-format (function): Format of the line numbers.
+///                   This is a function applied to the text of every line number.
+/// - language-block (function): A function that takes 3 positional parameters:
+///                   - name
+///                   - icon
+///                   - color
+///
+///                   It returns the content for the language block.
+/// - breakable (bool): Whether this code block is breakable.
 #let codly(
-  // The list of languages, allows setting a display name and an icon,
-  // it should be a dict of the form:
-  //  `<language-name>: (name: <display-name>, icon: <icon-content>, color: <color>)`
-  // also allowing for alises of the form where `<language-name2>` is a key in the dictionary:
-  //  `<language-name1>: <language-name2>`
   languages: none,

-  // Whether to display the language name.
   display-name: none,

-  // Whether to display the language icon.
   display-icon: none,

-  // The default color for a language not in the list.
-  // Only used if `display-icon` or `display-name` is `true`.
   default-color: none,

-  // Radius of a code block.
   radius: none,

-  // Padding of a code block.
   padding: none,

-  // Fill color of lines.
-  // If zebra color is enabled, this is just for odd lines.
   fill: none,

-  // The zebra color to use or `none` to disable.
   zebra-color: false,

-  // The stroke width to use to surround the code block.
-  // Set to `none` to disable.
-  stroke-width: none,
+  stroke-width: false,

-  // The stroke color to use to surround the code block.
-  stroke-color: false,
+  stroke-color: none,

-  // Whether to enable line numbers.
   enable-numbers: none,

-  // Format of the line numbers.
-  // This is a function applied to the text of every line number.
   numbers-format: none,

-  // A function that takes 3 positional parameters:
-  // - name
-  // - icon
-  // - color
-  // It returns the content for the language block.
   language-block: none,

-  // Whether this code block is breakable.
   breakable: none,
 ) = {
   // Enable codly